appodeal/partitioner/README.md

     YouModel.create_next_month_table
   end
 end
 ```

 3) For correct work you need to create next_mont_table every month.
-  I recommed to create rake task and run it once a day by crontab.
-code for a rake task
+  We recommend you to create a rake task and run it once a month by crontab.
+Code for a rake task:

 ```ruby
 YouModel.create_next_month_table
 ```